Creating a Custom Glass Shower

 I would like to create a custom glass shower enclosure, but am not really sure where to start.
 What are some ideas for creating my design?

-However, if you cannot find what you need within the program, we will discuss some of the different ways to customize your bathroom with a custom shower enclosure.
-Since there are such a variety of different ways to create a custom glass shower enclosure, we have compiled a list of articles and references to help aid you in your design process.
+Since there are such a variety of different ways to create a custom glass shower enclosure, we have compiled a list of examples to help aid you in your design process.

 - Glass Materials - Glass materials can be located within your Library Browser under the Materials> Glass category.